 - Try to communicate with your dog in a calm and reassuring voice.
 Do not shout at it or try to force it to obey your commands.

 - If there is a particular scent or object in the immediate environment that is bothering your dog, remove it and allow your dog to calm down.
-Petting it, scratching its stomach area or belly while talking to it calmly may help.
+Petting it, or scratching its stomach area or belly while talking to it calmly may help.

 Talk to a veterinarian.